scicloj/tablecloth/docs/index.md

 Strategies are:

   - `:value` - replace with given value
+  - `:up` - copy values up
+  - `:down` - copy values down
-  - `:up` - copy values up and then down for missing values at the end
+  - `:updown` - copy values up and then down for missing values at the end
-  - `:down` - copy values down and then up for missing values at the beginning
+  - `:downup` - copy values down and then up for missing values at the beginning
   - `:mid` or `:nearest` - copy values around known values
   - `:midpoint` - use average value from previous and next non-missing